SECURE Act Provides Employer and Employee Benefits for Retirement Savings

 With any new law or regulation, however, there are always additional compliance obligations or extra administrative work.
 Paychex understands and wants to help employers take advantage of these opportunities that could help grow their business.

-Paychex is the nation’s largest recordkeeper for retirement plans, with more than 84,000 according to PLANSPONSOR magazine.
+Paychex is the nation’s largest provider of retirement plans, with more than 100,000 according to PLANSPONSOR magazine.
 We understand the complexities that challenge business owners and can offer retirement solutions and services to help make administering a plan simpler.

 The provisions of the SECURE Act are many, and Paychex will continue to provide updates as we receive additional published guidance from the DOL, IRS, or other affected agencies that will offer clarity on specific operation of these rules.